 The Problem of Isolation in Recovery

 It is important to remember that feeling lonely in recovery is completely normal.
 You are away from friends and family.
 You have cut yourself off from your old life.
 You have left everything (and everyone) you used to know behind.
-But you can surround yourself with people who can help you — trained professionals who want you to overcome addiction.
+But you can surround yourself with people who can help you — trained professionals who want you to overcome drug and alcohol addiction.
 Remember, the darkest depths of addiction are far worse than feeling lonely.

 During recovery, you will likely spend lots of time alone, but you can use this to your advantage.
 Being alone, away from temptations, will give you time to reassess what you want from life — your passions, your career goals, your intentions.
 It will give you time to think clearly.